Loading...

 A one-time permission corruption from a plugin update is fixable with a dashboard reset.
 Recurring changes need investigation at the security level before the reset will hold.
 For debugging, checking the Cloudways error logs shows the exact file path causing a 403 and confirms whether permissions or something else is the cause.

-Quick Reference: Correct File Permissions on Cloudways
+Quick Reference: File Permissions on Cloudways

-File or DirectoryPermissionNotes
+File or DirectoryCloudways DefaultNotes

-Bulk-set via SSH from your app root: find public_html -type f -exec chmod 644 {} \; for files and find public_html -type d -exec chmod 755 {} \; for directories.
+Bulk-set to Cloudways defaults via SSH from your application’s public_html: find . -type f -exec chmod 664 {} \; for files and find . -type d -exec chmod 774 {} \; for directories.
+Run chmod 640 wp-config.php separately afterward.

 Cloudways File Permissions After a Site Migration